DRIFT: Transferring Reasoning Priors for Efficient MLLM Fine-Tuning: Experiments

 \subsection{Dataset Collection}

-To enable reasoning transfer, we require multimodal reasoning data, but only in small amounts.
-Prior work, ThinkLite~\citep{thinklite}, demonstrates that high-quality and challenging questions are more effective for training than larger volumes of easier ones.
+Reasoning transfer in DRIFT requires only a small amount of high-quality multimodal reasoning data.
+Prior work (ThinkLite~\citep{thinklite}) shows that challenging questions are more effective than large volumes of easy ones.
 Building on this insight, we start from the ThinkLiteVL-11K dataset, which contains 11K high-quality image–question pairs.
 However, this dataset provides only answers without accompanying reasoning chains.
-To address this, we employ ThinkLite models (trained on the same data) to distill chain-of-thought (CoT) annotations.
-We then filter out examples where the model either produces incorrect answers or outputs an invalid format.
-The retained reasoning traces are enclosed within \texttt{<think></think>} tags to clearly separate the chain-of-thought from the final answer.
-After filtering, we obtain a curated set of 4K high-quality multimodal reasoning examples, which serve as the foundation for our proposed \emph{Directional Reasoning Injection}.
+To address this, we use ThinkLite models to distill chain-of-thought (CoT) annotations and filter out examples with incorrect answers or invalid outputs.
+The retained reasoning traces are enclosed within \texttt{<think></think>} tags to clearly separate the CoT from the final answer.
+After filtering, we obtain a curated set of 4K high-quality multimodal reasoning examples, which serve as the foundation for our proposed DRIFT.